How can my advisor help me?

 How many credits does the average Engineering freshman take each quarter?

 The average engineering student takes an 16-19 credits, or about seven classes per quarter during their first year.
-Freshman classes include Calculus, Chemistry, English, Physics, University 101 (The Drexel Experience), Engineering Design Lab, Computation Lab, and Computer Automated Design (CAD).
+Please see the University Catalog for more detailed information.

 What’s the difference between a quarter and a semester?